c3g/freezeman/README.md

   1. Update the `VERSION` file in the repository to represent the current version number, according to semantic versioning.

+  2. Squash any migrations between the last version and the new version and name it `vX.Y.Z` where the version reflects the new semantic version number stored in the `VERSION` file.
+There should be **at most one migration per version.**

-  2. Tag a new release on GitHub, following the format `vX.Y.Z` where `X` is the major version, `Y` is the minor version, and `Z` is the patch version.
+  3. Tag a new release on GitHub, following the format `vX.Y.Z` where `X` is the major version, `Y` is the minor version, and `Z` is the patch version.

 ## Deploying to production: